There are many mortgage options - let's find the perfect fit!

-Your initial response to the idea of a reverse mortgage may be: “No, I don’t want to be ripped-off” or “I don’t want to lose my home”.
+Your initial response to the idea of a reverse mortgage may be “No, I don’t want to be ripped-off” or “I don’t want to lose my home”.
 I understand this response and unfortunately, much of the negative press about reverse mortgages originated in the US where financial regulations are not as strong as in Canada.
 Our Canadian financial system received international recognition in 2008 for its stability and ability to weather the effects of the recession at the time.

+What is a reverse mortgage?
 It is a loan that allows you to get money from your home equity without having to sell your home.
 This is sometimes called “equity release”.
 You may be able to borrow up to a certain percentage of the current value of your home.
 The maximum amount you will be able to borrow will depend on your age, your home’s appraised value and your lender.

+How does a reverse mortgage work?
 You don’t need to make any payments on a reverse mortgage until the loan is due.
 This is usually when you move out of your home, sell it or the last borrower dies.
 You will owe more interest on a reverse mortgage the longer you go without making payments.
 This may result in you having less equity in your home.

-2. Some common uses of reverse mortgages:
+Advantages of reverse mortgages:

-- Stay in the home you love.
+- Stay in the home you love

 - Eliminate debt repayments